objectbox/objectbox-generator/README.md

 To ensure that the annotations are recognized, follow these guidelines:

 * Must be a comment immediately preceding an Entity or a Property (no empty lines between them).
-* The comment must start with three slashes so it's be picked up by FlatBuffer schema parser as  "documentation".
+* The comment must start with three slashes so it's picked up by FlatBuffer schema parser as a "documentation".
-* Spaces between words inside the comment are skipped so you can use them for better readability, if you like.
+* Spaces between words inside the comment are skipped so you can use them for better readability if you like.
 See e.g. `Annotated`, `time`.
-* The comment must start with the text `objectbox:` and is followed by one or more annotations, separatedy by commas.
+* The comment must start with the text `objectbox:` and is followed by one or more annotations, separated by commas.
-* Each annotation has a name and some annotations also support specifying a value (some even require a value, e.g. `name`).
+* Each annotation has a name and some annotations also support specifying a value (some even require a value, e.g. the `name` annotation).
 See e.g. `Annotated`, `relId`.
 * Value, if present, is added to the annotation by adding an equal sign and the actual value.
 * A value may additionally be surrounded by double quotes but it's not necessary.
 See e.g. `fullName` showing both variants.